K'Von Wallace: Philadelphia Eagles

 Wallace was selected by the Philadelphia Eagles in the fourth round with the 127th overall pick of the 2020 NFL draft.
 In a week 2 matchup against the Los Angeles Rams, Wallace recovered a fumble by wide receiver Cooper Kupp on a punt return in the 37–19 loss.

 On September 28, 2021, Wallace was placed on injured reserve after suffering a partially separated shoulder in Week 3.
 He was activated on October 30.

 On January 29, 2023, Wallace was slammed to the ground by San Francisco 49ers offensive tackle Trent Williams after a scuffle between the two teams during the NFC Championship.
 Both players were ejected from the game.

 On August 29, 2023, Wallace was waived by the Eagles.

 Arizona Cardinals

 On August 30, 2023, Wallace was claimed off waivers by the Arizona Cardinals.
 After starting five games for the team, Wallace was waived on October 24, 2023.

 Tennessee Titans

 On October 25, 2023, Wallace was claimed off waivers by the Tennessee Titans.

 Seattle Seahawks

 On March 20, 2024, Wallace signed with the Seattle Seahawks.
 On November 11, he was placed on injured reserve.
 Wallace became a free agent on March 11, 2025.

 New York Giants

 On July 22, 2025, Wallace signed with the New York Giants.
 He was released on August 24.

 Minnesota Vikings

-On August 28, 2025, Wallace signed with the Minnesota Vikings practice squad.
+On August 28, 2025, Wallace signed with the Minnesota Vikings' practice squad.
 He was released by Minnesota on October 28.

 Houston Texans

-On November 13, 2025, Wallace signed with the Houston Texans.
+On November 13, 2025, Wallace signed with the practice squad of the Houston Texans.
+On December 26, Wallace was signed to Houston's active roster.
+He was waived on January 6, 2026 and re-signed to the practice squad two days later.

+Baltimore Ravens

+On May 11, 2026, Wallace signed with the Baltimore Ravens.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad the next day.